Mctsegisha/mctsegisha/README.md

 - 📱 I make apps for Android and iOs with flutter

-- 🎓 I'm Information Technology Student ( Graduating class in 2022)
+- 🎓 Currently I'm Information Technology Student ( Graduating class in 2022)

 - 👨‍💻 All of my projects are available at [tsegab.netlify.app](tsegab.netlify.app)